 np.asarray on it you get back a numpy array.

-The great thing about napari support array-like objects is that you get to keep on using you favourite array libraries without worrying about any conversions as we’ll handle all of that for you.
+The great thing about napari support array-like objects is that you get to keep on using your favorite array libraries without worrying about any conversions as we’ll handle all of that for you.

 This example had precomputed image pyramids stored in a zarr file, which is best for performance.
-If however you don’t have a precomputed pyramid but try and show a very large image napari will try and compute pyramids for you unless you tell it not too.
+If, however you don’t have a precomputed pyramid but try and show a exceptionally large image napari will try and compute pyramids for you unless you tell it not too.